magnusarntzen/galaxypost/Integrative_meta-omics_in_Galaxy.md

 This suggests that Bin1 (*Hungateiclostridium thermocellum*) is the main polysaccharide hydrolyser, and further, that it utilizes cellulosomes, i.e. large enzyme complexes with many enzymes simulateously degrading cellulose.
 The monomer, glucose, is used by the many suger fermenters.
 ![here](cazyme_counts.png)

+PLOT WITH DUAL QUANTIFICATION

+PLOT OF CARBON FLOW INFERENCE